All bank accounts in the United States and the rest of the world have a number referred to as a bank account number.

 Can my account number change?

 Although it’s quite rare, bank account numbers can change.
-If your bank recently went through a merger or acquisition, your account number might change.
+Your account number might change if your bank recently went through a merger or acquisition.
 The bank will advise you well in advance, giving you ample time to update your records before any changes are made final.

 Is it safe to give people my bank account number?